 There are 4 specific situations in which you are entitled to thematic leave.
+In all cases, you can receive an allowance from the ONE to compensate (in part) for the loss of salary.

-Parental leave allows you to suspend your benefits completely for 4 months, to reduce them by half-time for 8 months, by 1/5th time for 20 months or by 1/10th time for 40 months (for this last form of reduction, with the agreement of your employer).
-You can take this leave from the birth of your child until his or her 12th birthday.
-Both parents are entitled to this leave.
-Please note: for children born before 8 March 2012, the 4th month is granted but without allowances.
+Parental leave allows you to stop working entirely for 4 months, to reduce your working hours to 50% for 8 months, to 80% for 20 months or to 90% for 40 months (for the latter, you need your employer's agreement).
+You can take parental leave for each of your children, from their birth until their 12th birthday.
+Both parents are entitled to parental leave.

-Palliative care leave allows you to interrupt or reduce your career to provide any form of medical, social, administrative or psychological care or support to a terminally ill person suffering from an incurable disease.
-This (anonymous) person does not have to be a close friend or relative.
-The leave is for a period of one month (extendable by one month, up to a maximum of three months per patient) and can be taken full-time, half-time or on a 1/5 basis.
+Palliative care leave allows you to interrupt or reduce your working hours to provide any form of medical, social, administrative or psychological care or support to a terminally ill person suffering from an incurable disease.
+This person does not have to be a relative or close friend.
+The leave is for a period of one month (extendable by one month, up to a maximum of three months per patient) and can be taken on a full-time, 50% or 80% basis.